Definitions and glossary

 Return on equity

-Net profit or loss for the year in relation to average equity.
+Total comprehensive income for the period, recalculated for a twelve-month period, in relation to average equity.

 Share-related key figures